Jumanji (picture book): Adaptations

 Jumanji, a 1995 film based on the story, is an adaptation of the picture book.
 The film has adult characters who did not appear in the original story: Alan Parrish (Robin Williams/Adam Hann-Byrd), Sarah Whittle (Bonnie Hunt/Laura Bell Bundy), Officer Carl Bentley (David Alan Grier), Aunt Nora (Bebe Neuwirth), and big-game hunter Van Pelt (Jonathan Hyde, who also portrayed Alan's father, Sam Parrish).
-Not only is Alan Parrish the main protagonist instead of Judy (Kirsten Dunst) and Peter (Bradley Pierce), but a background story is added, in which the game trapped Alan in the jungle many years earlier while he and Sarah were playing back in 1969.
-Unlike the original story, the animals wreak havoc on the town, and Peter turns into a monkey for cheating in the game.
+Not only is Alan Parrish the main protagonist instead of Judy (Kirsten Dunst) and Peter (Bradley Pierce), but a background story is added, in which Alan uncovers the game in 1969 after it's been buried for 100 years and then when he and Sarah started playing shortly after, the game traps Alan.
+Unlike the original story, the animals wreak havoc on the town, Peter turns into a monkey for cheating in the game and after winning the game, the film's timeline gets reset and Alan and Sarah are sent back to the exact moment when they started the game in the first place as kids again with their memories of the whole experience intact.
 In the film the snake is absent and crocodiles appear in the scene where Sarah summons the monsoon.

-The Jumanji animated TV series, roughly based on the book and the film, ran from 1996 to 1999.
+The Jumanji animated TV series, roughly based on the book and also a loose retelling of the film, ran from 1996 to 1999.
 Unlike in the book and film, the game transports Judy and Peter to the jungle after taking turns and reading a clue instead of releasing all of the jungle elements, and there are other villains besides Van Pelt, such as a merchant named Trader Slick and a scientist named Professor Ibsen.
 In a few episodes, Peter transforms into various animals while trying to cheat.
 Alan Parrish from the film remains trapped in the game until the final episode, while Danny and Walter from the original book are absent.
 Unlike in the film, Sarah Whittle does not appear.
 Van Pelt does not leave the jungle as he did in the film, but still hunts Alan.
 In the show, Alan is sucked into Jumanji in 1972 rather than 1969.
 The show includes a tribe of masks called the Manjis led by Tribal Bob.

 In 2011, Robin Williams recorded an audiobook for the book's thirtieth-anniversary edition.

 Jumanji: Welcome to the Jungle is a 2017 film starring Dwayne Johnson, Jack Black, Kevin Hart, and Karen Gillan.
-Though explicitly a sequel, it is more of an action adventure than the 1995 film.
+Though explicitly a sequel, it is more of an action adventure than the 1995 film, but it does have elements that calls back to the original film as well as the animated series adaptation.

 Jumanji: The Next Level is a 2019 sequel to the 2017 film, which returns stars Johnson, Black, Hart, and Gillan.
 Awkwafina, Rory McCann, Danny Glover, and Danny DeVito join the cast.